react nextjs accessibility patterns

 Implementing React Context for Global Accessibility Preferences

 Establishing a centralized architecture using React Context allows developers to propagate user-defined accessibility settings across complex component trees.
 This guide details how to build a type-safe, performant context provider that manages preferences like reduced motion, high contrast, and screen reader verbosity.
 By synchronizing these states with system-level media queries and local storage, teams can ensure consistent Dynamic Content & State Announcements without triggering unnecessary re-renders or breaking assistive technology expectations.
-This implementation aligns with established React & Next.js Accessibility Patterns and satisfies WCAG 2.1 Success Criteria 1.4.8 (Visual Presentation), 2.2.2 (Pause, Stop, Hide), 3.2.1 (On Focus), and 3.3.2 (Labels or Instructions).
+This implementation aligns with established React & Next.js Accessibility Patterns and satisfies WCAG 2.2 Success Criteria 1.4.3 (Contrast Minimum), 1.4.10 (Reflow), 2.2.2 (Pause, Stop, Hide), and 3.3.2 (Labels or Instructions).

 Context Architecture & Provider Setup